CLAES OLDENBURG & COOSJE VAN BRUGGEN

 A particular focus of the presentation will be Oldenburg and van Bruggen’s sculptures that depict consumer products, such as toothpaste and lipstick, as Lever House was built in 1952 as the headquarters for Lever Brothers, a preeminent manufacturer of soap and consumer goods.
 These sculptures will be displayed in the original and newly restored lobby vitrines, which Lever Brothers used to showcase their products.

-Other works in the presentation touch on midcentury architecture, such as Architect’s Handkerchief, a twelve-foot tall depiction of Mies Van Der Rohe’s characteristic pocket handkerchief, which will blow like a flame towards the Seagram Building across Park Avenue, and Plantoir, a 16-foot tall sculpture of a garden trowel, to be installed in the central courtyard adjacent to Lever House’s iconic indoor-outdoor planter (one
+Other works in the presentation touch on midcentury architecture, such as Architect’s Handkerchief, a twelve-foot tall depiction of Mies Van Der Rohe’s characteristic pocket handkerchief, which will blow like a flame towards the Seagram Building across Park Avenue, and Plantoir, a 16-foot tall sculpture of a garden trowel, to be installed in the central courtyard adjacent to Lever House’s iconic indoor-outdoor planter (one of the building’s many firsts, and an innovation that exemplifies the building’s radical integration of indoor and outdoor space.)

 “The connections between Oldenburg’s early work and Lever House are just remarkable,” explained King, who organized the presentation.
-“Oldenburg’s works from the 1960s, in which everyday objects such as hamburgers, typewriters, pastries, and sneakers rendered in lowly materials like plaster and fabric, both reflected and commented upon the exploding consumer culture of postwar America: a society of fast cars,
+“Oldenburg’s works from the 1960s, in which everyday objects such as hamburgers, typewriters, pastries, and sneakers rendered in lowly materials like plaster and fabric, both reflected and commented upon the exploding consumer culture of postwar America: a society of fast cars, tall buildings, and cavernous supermarkets.
+Lever House, meanwhile, defined what offices would look like in this era: its open floorplans and glass curtain walls reflected the optimism and prosperity of America in the 1950s, while its lobby doubled as a showroom for Lever Brothers’ soaps and household products.”

-Coosje’s practice at Lever House—a building that was originally designed to exhibit artworks.
+“We were honored when Jacob King approached us with the idea of showing the full breadth of Claes and Coosje’s practice at Lever House—a building that was originally designed to exhibit artworks.
 Amazingly, unlike in other major cities in the U.S. and abroad, New York has no large-scale sculptures by Claes and Coosje on permanent view, so it is especially exciting that two monumental outdoor works are part of the exhibition,” said Paula Cooper.

 Designed by architects Gordon Bunshaft and Natalie de Blois of Skidmore, Owings & Merrill (SOM), Lever House was built in 1952 as the headquarters of soap manufacturer Lever Brothers.
 Its radical design and glass curtain wall both indelibly changed the character of Park Avenue and influenced the way countless office buildings have been constructed across the globe.
 In 1982, Lever House was designated as New York City’s first modernist landmark.